Home

 Many medical billing services have one-time fees for each claim filed.
 It can be either a flat rate or a percentage of the total billed amount.
 Other times, companies will charge a percentage of the total reimbursement, or the revenue coming back to your practice.

 If your healthcare practice does not accept a patient’s insurance, you may not need a traditional medical billing service that files claims to insurance payors.
 This certainly saves your practice money because an outside company isn’t taking a cut of each session or patient visit.
-But your patients still likely need support in using their out-of-network benefits for and seeking a health insurance reimbursement

 Recurring Fees

-Other medical billing services may have recurring fees, such as monthly subscription costs for providers.
+Many medical billing services may have recurring fees, such as monthly subscription costs for providers.
 These can cost several hundreds of dollars every month.
 Some companies offer packages with different offerings depending on the types of services the provider needs.

 Average Charges for Medical Billing Services